mafintosh/blog/posts/pragmatic-modularity.md

   3. `/foo/node_modules/request`
   4. `/node_modules/request`

 The first folder that contains request in the one node will return.
 Why is this important?
-It allows us to use multiple versions of request very trivially.
+It allows us to use multiple versions of request trivially.
 We can simply nest them inside multiple node_modules folders.
 Here is an example.
 Let's say my program has two files `foo.js` and `bar.js` that both wanna require request but different versions of it.
 We can easily do this now by structuring our program like this

 ```
 ./foo.js